 Import Your Accounts Directly from Supported Brokerages

-Getting your data into portfolio management software like StockMarketEye can often be a daunting task.
+Getting your investment data into portfolio management tool like StockMarketEye can often be a daunting task.

 Let our documentation guide you through the brokerage import: